zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

-# Upload Data to Hadoop Distributed File System (HDFS) and Object Store
+# Upload Data to Hadoop Distributed File System and Object Storage

 ## Introduction

-_Marty: Please feel free to edit as needed_
 In this lab, you will download and run two sets of scripts.
-First, you will download and run the HDFS scripts to download data from Amazon S3 (Simple Storage Service) to a new local directory on your master node in your Hadoop cluster.
-Next, you will manipulate some of the downloaded data files, and then upload them to new HDFS directories.
-The HDFS scripts also create Hive databases and tables which you will query using Hue.
-Second, you will download and run the object store scripts to download data from Amazon S3 to your local directory using OCI Cloud Shell.
-Next, you will upload the data to new objects in a new bucket.
+First, you will download and run the Hadoop Distributed File System (HDFS) scripts to download data from [Citi Bikes NYC](https://www.citibikenyc.com/system-data) to a new local directory on your master node in your Hadoop cluster.
+The HDFS script manipulates some of the downloaded data files, and then upload them to new HDFS directories.
+The HDFS script also create Hive databases and tables which you will query using Hue.
+Second, you will download and run the object store scripts to download data from [Citi Bikes NYC](https://www.citibikenyc.com/system-data) to your local directory using OCI Cloud Shell.
+The object store script uploads the data to new objects in a new bucket.
+See the [Data License Agreement](https://www.citibikenyc.com/data-sharing-policy) for information about the Citi Bikes NYC data license agreement.

 ### Objectives

-_Marty: Please feel free to edit as needed_
-* Download and run the HDFS and object store scripts that are required to set up your environment and to download the dataset from Amazon S3 to the **`training`** Administrator user's local working directory and to your OCI Cloud Shell directory.
+* Download and the HDFS and object store scripts that are required to set up your environment and to download the dataset from [Citi Bikes NYC](https://www.citibikenyc.com/system-data) to the **`training`** Administrator user's local working directory and to your OCI Cloud Shell directory.
-* Manipulate and upload the downloaded data from the local working directory to new HDFS directories.
-You will use SSH to connect to your master node in your cluster.
+* Use SSH to connect to your master node in your cluster.
+You then run the HDFS scripts to set up your HDFS environment and to manipulate and upload the downloaded data from the local working directory to new HDFS directories.
-* Upload the downloaded data from the local working directory to HDFS and Object Store.
-You will use OCI Cloud Shell.
+* Use OCI Cloud Shell to run the object store scripts to set up your object storage environment and to upload the downloaded data from the local working directory to object storage.
 * Create Hive databases and tables that represents the data that you uploaded to HDFS, and then query the Hive tables using Hue.

 ### What Do You Need?
 + This lab assumes that you have successfully completed all the labs in the **Contents** menu.
-+ Download some stations and bike trips data files from [Citibikes](https://www.citibikenyc.com/system-data) and some random weather data from GitHub.
++ Download some stations and bike trips data files from [Citibikes](https://www.citibikenyc.com/system-data) and some randomized weather data from GitHub.

 ## **STEP 1:** Gather Information About the Compartment and the Master Node Reserved Public IP Address